By Dennis Rainey

 In early March of 2018 I had the privilege of attending the memorial service for Billy Graham.
 His children spoke of their love for them, but his daughter, Ruth, told a story that brought all of us to tears.
 She had been a prodigal and she said, “I married a man on New Year’s Eve and within 24 hours I knew I had made a mistake.
 After five weeks I fled.”

 In shame, she moved to California to get away from her family back in North Carolina.
-Months passed and finally she decided to go home.
+Months passed, then a year and finally she decided to go home.

-When she rounded the last bend in her parents’ driveway, she recalled, “My father was standing there waiting for me.
+When she rounded the last bend in her parents’ driveway, she recalled, “My father was standing there waiting for me with arms open and stretched out.
 As I got out of the car, he wrapped his arms around me and said, ‘Welcome home, welcome home.’
 There was no shame, no blame, no condemnation, only unconditional love.
 My father was not God, but he showed me what God was like that day.”

 Anyone who has had a prodigal knows that this is a picture of “grown up” love.